Understanding Gear Ratio and Skid Spots in Fixed Gear Bike

 EURO-ASIA DLX

-This is a classic cog choice with an extensive range of teeth options.
+This is a classic cog option available in a wide range of tooth sizes.

 EURO-ASIA SUPERSTAR

 This model is a chrome-plated version of the DLX.
-Though it costs twice as much, it’s more popular due to its enhanced durability and smoother chain movement.
+While it costs twice as much, it’s more popular for its enhanced durability and smoother chain movement.

 EURO-ASIA GOLDMEDAL

-This is a gold-plated version of the DLX with a coating.
-It’s priced three times higher, but think of it as thrice as efficient.
-It’s a special version with color-coded ink fill based on the number of teeth.
+This is a gold-plated version of the DLX with a protective coating.
+It costs three times more, but consider it three times as efficient.
+This special version with color-coded ink fill based on the number of teeth.

 Velobike Track Sprocket

-From New Zealand-based Velobike, this cog offers high quality at an affordable price, making it an excellent choice for those experimenting with gear ratios.
+From New Zealand-based Velobike, this cog delivers high quality at an affordable price, making it an excellent choice for those looking to experiment with gear ratios.

 SHIMANO SPROCKET REMOVAL TOOL TL-SR22

-For those getting used to fixed gear riding and interested in trying skidding, or if you find your current gear ratio unsatisfying or too heavy, feel free to consult us.
-We welcome bikes purchased from other stores as well, so don't hesitate to reach out for advice.
+If you’re getting used to ride a fixed gear bike, and want to try skidding, or if your current gear ratio feels unsatisfying or too heavy, feel free to contact us.
+We also welcome bikes purchased from other stores, so don't hesitate to reach out for advice.

 Back to blog